MAJOR 2A WIN: Federal Judge Declares Federal Gun Control Law UNCONSTITUTIONAL under 2nd Amendment

 Quick Summary

-A federal judge in Oklahoma declared 18 USC 922(g)(3) unconstitutional under the Second Amendment in the United States v.
-Harrison case.
-The ruling, based on the Bruen standard, found the government failed to provide sufficient historical tradition to justify disarming non-violent marijuana users.
+A federal judge in Oklahoma declared 18 USC 922(g)(3) unconstitutional, marking a significant Second Amendment victory.
+The ruling, made by Judge Patrick Wyrick in United States v.
+Harrison, found that the government failed to meet the historical burden required by the Bruen standard to justify disarming non-violent marijuana users.

 Chapters